 Our classic metal fob watch is a great addition to any uniform.
 The simple pin-on clasp means this timepiece is easy to affix to your top or utility belt for use as a belt watch.
-The watch’s bright, large face with bolded numbers offers quick ready reading while its stainless steel body keeps it durable for use shift after shift.
+The watch has a bright, large face with bold numbers offering quick ready reading, while its stainless steel body keeps it durable for use shift after shift.

 How do you wear a fob watch?

 Where there is a heavy emphasis on sanitation, fob watches are worn against the body to reduce the likelihood of bacteria and viruses spreading to other areas.
-A nurse's busy schedule necessitates that they keep time and have a clock that they may easily refer to throughout the day.
+A busy schedule may necessitate that you keep time and have a clock that you may easily refer to throughout the day.

 Why are they called fob watches?